When Leicestershire Cares approached Hinckley & Rugby Building Society to become a member in January 2012, it turned out to be a perfect fit.

 “A massive thank you to the Society for your support.
 Your donations have helped us create bags of festive goodies for individuals and families who have been affected by the pandemic and find themselves needing to use foodbanks and other charitable services this Christmastime.”

-As you can see the Society’s valuable and long-standing relationship with Leicestershire Cares has given Society staff the opportunity to volunteer their time to support many varied community initiatives, and with a focus on seeking out where the need is greatest the charity will no doubt continue to identify new projects in need of our help in the coming years.
+As you can see the Society’s valuable and long-standing relationship with Leicestershire Cares has given Society staff the opportunity to volunteer their time to support many varied community initiatives and in September this year, we received recognition for our contribution when awarded four trophies at the Leicestershire Cares annual awards ceremony.
+Read more about the awards we received here.